Blending margins: The modal logic K has nullary unification type: Introduction

 \section{Introduction}

 Equational unification studies the problem of making terms equivalent modulo an equational theory by means of a substitution.
-It has been thoroughly investigated for basic algebraic theories, such as the theory of commutative semigroups, see Baader and Snyder \cite{baa-sny} for an overview.
-If $L$ is a propositional logic algebraizable with respect to a class $V$ of algebras, unification modulo the equational theory of $V$ can be stated purely in terms of propositional logic: an $L$-unifier of a set $\Gamma$ of formulas is a substitution which turns all formulas from $\Gamma$ into $L$-tautologies.
+It has been thoroughly investigated for basic algebraic theories, such as the theory of commutative semigroups, see Baader and Snyder~\cite{baa-sny} for an overview.
+If $L$ is a propositional logic algebraizable with respect to a class of algebras~$V$, unification modulo the equational theory of~$V$ can be stated purely in terms of propositional logic: an $L$-unifier of a set of formulas~$\Gamma$ is a substitution which turns all formulas from~$\Gamma$ into $L$-tautologies.

-In the realm of modal logics, the seminal results of Ghilardi \cite{ghil} show that unification is at most finitary, decidable, and generally well-behaved for a representative class of transitive modal logics, including e.g.\ $K4$, $S4$, $\M{GL}$, $\M{Grz}$.
-Unification was also studied for fragments of description logics, which have industrial database applications; see Baader and Ghilardi \cite{baa-ghi}.
+In the realm of modal logics, the seminal results of Ghilardi~\cite{ghil} show that unification is at most finitary, decidable, and generally well-behaved for a representative class of transitive modal logics, including e.g.\ $\lgc{K4}$, $\lgc{S4}$, $\lgc{GL}$,~$\lgc{Grz}$.
+Unification was also studied for fragments of description logics, which have applications in ontology generation and maintenance; see Baader and Ghilardi~\cite{baa-ghi}.
+In particular, the description logics treated in \cite{baa-nar,baa-mor} can be thought of as the $\{\land,\Box\}$ and $\{\land,\dia\}$ fragments of multimodal~$\lgc K$.

-Unification in propositional logics is closely connected to admissibility of inference rules: a multiple-conclusion rule $\Gamma\ru\Delta$ is $L$-admissible if every $L$-unifier of $\Gamma$ also unifies some formula from $\Delta$.
-Rybakov \cite{ryb:bk} proved that admissibility is decidable for a class of transitive modal logics (similar to the one mentioned above) and provided characterizations of their admissible rules.
-Some of these results can be alternatively obtained using Ghilardi's approach (cf.\ also \cite{ejadm}).
-It is also possible to treat intuitionistic and intermediate logics in parallel with the transitive modal case \cite{ryb:bk,ghilil,iem:aripc}.
+Unification in propositional logics is closely connected to admissibility of inference rules: a multiple-conclusion rule~$\Gamma\ru\Delta$ is $L$-admissible if every $L$-unifier of~$\Gamma$ also unifies some formula from~$\Delta$.
+Rybakov~\cite{ryb:bk} proved that admissibility is decidable for a class of transitive modal logics (similar to the one mentioned above) and provided characterizations of their admissible rules.
+Some of these results can be alternatively obtained using Ghilardi's approach (cf.\ also~\cite{ejadm}).
+It is also possible to treat intuitionistic and intermediate logics in parallel with the transitive modal case~\cite{ryb:bk,ghilil,iem:aripc}.